rajnandan1/kener/docs/home.md

 #### 👉 Quick Start [here](/docs/quick-start)

+## What is Kener?

-Kener: Open-source Node.js status page tool, designed to make service monitoring and incident handling a breeze.
+Kener: Open-source sveltekit status page tool, designed to make service monitoring and incident handling a breeze.
 It offers a sleek and user-friendly interface that simplifies tracking service outages and improves how we communicate during incidents.
-And the best part?
-Kener integrates seamlessly with GitHub, making incident management a team effort—making it easier for us to track and fix issues together in a collaborative and friendly environment.
+Kener integrates seamlessly with GitHub, making incident management a team effort—making.

 It uses files to store the data.

-Other adapters are coming soon
+Kener name is derived from the word "Kene" which means "how is it going" in Assamese, then .ing is added to make cooler.

 ## Features